Posted on 14 August 2019

-As a young man, Spinoza had subscribed to Descartes‘ belief in Dualism, that body and mind are two separate substances.
-However, he later changed his view, as demonstrated in his book “Ethics”, published posthumously in the year of his death.
-In Ethics he asserted that they were not separate, but a single identity, and that body and mind were just two names for the same reality.
+As a young man, Spinoza had subscribed to Decartes’ belief in Dualism, that body and mind are two separate substances.
+However, he later changed his view, as shown in his book Ethics, published posthumously in the year of his death.
+In Ethics, Spinoza asserted that the body and mind were not separate, but a single identity.
+Body and mind were just two names for the same reality.

-Rejecting this split of the Mind Body Problem Spinoza argued that this single reality created just one substance that he sometimes called ‘God’ or ‘Nature’.
+Rejecting the dualist view of the Mind-Body Problem, Spinoza argued that there is this a single substance that he sometimes called ‘God’ or ‘Nature’.
 By reducing nature and the condition of all things to one single substance he can be described as a Monist.

 Extending his reasoning, Spinoza saw God and Nature as just two names for the same reality of the universe, essentially a kind of Pantheism.
-This is the view that God is equivalent to Nature or the physical universe – that they are essentially the same thing – or that everything is of an all-encompassing immanent abstract God.
-Thus, each individual human, being part of the universe or nature, is part of God.
+This is the view that God is equivalent to Nature or the physical universe – that they are essentially the same thing – or that everything is of an all encompassing abstract God.
+Thus, each individual human, being part of the universe or nature, is a part of God.